Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

 That’s me performing at a Kingston Maurward Drinks Reception

 6) Drinks Reception Entertainment

-If you’ve ever been to a wedding where there hasn’t been anything arranged for guests to do at this time you’ll know exactly what I am talking about.
+If you’ve ever been to a wedding where you’ve been stood around bored you’ll know exactly what I am talking about.

 As a professional magician couples are frequently asking me when the best time for me to perform is and my answer is always the same.

 Book me when there’s the least amount of other things going on for guests.

 This is more often than not this is at the drinks reception (although directly after the wedding breakfast is a close second).